HugoMatilla/The-Pragmatic-Programmer/readme.md

 	* Avoid similar functions
 * Testing: Orthogonal systems are easier to test.
 * Documentation: Also gain quality

-###Challenges

-* What feels better a large GUI-oriented tools or a small but combinable command line utilities.
-Which is easier to use?
-Which set is easier to combine?

-*  Multiple inheritance, multiple interfaces.
-What impact does it have in orthogonality?
-What is the difference between using multiple inheritance and multiple interfaces?
-Is there a difference between using delegation or inheritance?

 ##9.-Reversibility
 Be prepared for changes.